PaulH97/Sen12Landslides/README.md

 ## Performance Baselines & Dataset Challenges

 ### Baseline Results
-Coming soon: Updated benchmark table with the binary metrics on the `S12LS-LD`.
+Coming soon: Updated benchmark table with the extended metrics on the `S12LS-LD`.

 ### Why Landslide Detection is Challenging in Sen12Landslides